-Questions - Pet Shop Owners and Operators and Animal Rescue Organisations and Shelters

-- 9. Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment?
+Questions - Pet Shop Owners and Operators and Animal Rescue Organisations and Shelters 9.
+Should it be the responsibility of the pet shop or the rescue organisation or shelter to have a dog submitted to a vet for a health and behavioural assessment?
+Pet Shop Rescue organisation or shelter Unsure - this should be up to each rescue/shelter and pet shop to decide on an agreement.

-- □ Pet Shop

-- ⊠ Rescue organisation or shelter

-- □ Unsure

 10. Who should be responsible for bearing the cost of that assessment?

-- ⊠ Pet Shop

-- \boxtimes Rescue organisation or shelter

-- □ Unsure

-- 11. Who should be responsible for carrying out the health and behaviour assessment?

-- ⊠ Veterinarian

-- ☑ Dog behaviouralist

-- ☑ Dog trainers

-- Other please specify: What training / accreditation will be mandatory?

-- □ Unsure

-Questions - Veterinarians

-- 12. What aspects of a dog's health and behaviour should be assessed by a veterinarian?

-- □ Physical health

-- □ Temperament

-- □ Response to adverse situations (noise etc.)

-- \Box Ability to be trained
+Pet Shop Rescue organisation or shelter Unsure - I guess whoever is going to receive the adoption fee 11.
+Who should be responsible for carrying out the health and behaviour assessment?
+Veterinarian Dog behaviouralist Dog trainers Other - please specify: all of the above, plus Rangers multiple options would be the best option.
+Utilising all of these options will be helpful for country areas.
+As some country rescue organisations don't have access to dog trainers or dog behaviouralists.
+Unsure Questions - Veterinarians 12.
+What aspects of a dog's health and behaviour should be assessed by a veterinarian?
+Physical health Temperament Response to adverse situations (noise etc.) Ability to be trained

-- □ Interaction with other animals
+□ Interaction with other animals

-- Other please specify:
+\Box Other - please specify:

-- 13. What would this cost?
+13. What would this cost?